 Here is our list of the 16 Walt Disney World signature restaurants, ranked from worst to best.
 Our rankings are based on food quality, location, service, and overall experience.

-Please note we did not include the restaurants in the Walt Disney World Swan and Dolphin, as these are not in a Disney-owned resort or on the Dining Plan.
+Please note we did not include the restaurants in the Walt Disney World Swan and Dolphin, as these are not in a Disney-owned resort.

 Located in the Landing at Disney Springs, STK Orlando is a steakhouse known for cocktails, entertainment, and of course, steak.
 While you’ll probably get a good cut of meat and some decent sides, nothing about the meal is worth the incredibly high price tag — you even have to pay extra for the steak sauces.